ghc/ghc/docs/users_guide/extending_ghc.rst

-The plugin must respond with constraints of the same flavour, i.e. in (1) it should return only Givens, and for (2) it should return only Wanteds (or Deriveds); all other constraints will be ignored.
+The plugin must respond with constraints of the same flavour, i.e. in (1) it should return only Givens, and for (2) it should return only Wanteds; all other constraints will be ignored.

 If the plugin cannot make any progress, it should return ``TcPluginSolveResult [] [] []``.
 Otherwise, if there were any new constraints, the